soheilesteki333/Wine-Quality-Analytics/README.md

 Predictive modeling for wine quality using classification & regression with Python & ML.
 Includes Exploratory Data Analysis (EDA), feature engineering, and Explainable AI insights.

+Please open the Wine Quality 1 for the Descriptive & EDA and then 2 for Predictive modeling and explanatory AI.

 ## Features
 - Data cleaning & preprocessing
 - EDA